emmacadavra/flying-dutchman-voyages/README.md

 * I wasted a lot of time trying to wrap my head around the best way to integrate a date picker into my Django Form, rather than have the default date entry field that includes a huge margin for user error.
 I am extremely grateful to [**_Asim Zahid on Medium_**](https://mrasimzahid.medium.com/how-to-implement-django-datepicker-calender-in-forms-date-field-9e23479b5db) for writing this article and providing the solution:
     * ![Custom date widget 1](docs/images/custom-widget-1.png)
     * ![Custom date widget 2](docs/images/custom-widget-2.png)

+* Throughout the project, I often utilised and relied upon Code Institute's Slack channel and community, as well as using other online resources such as StackOverflow and W3Schools.

 #### **Content and Media**